pletfix/docs/en/models.md

     ];

-<a name="events"></a>
+<a name="hooks"></a>
-### Events
+### Hooks

-<i class="fa fa-wrench fa-2x" aria-hidden="true"></i> Not implemented yet! - Planned release: 0.9.8

-Events allow you to hook into the life cycle of your model, e.g. just before saving:
+You may to hook into the life cycle of your model, e.g. just before updating:

     class Flight extends Model
     {
         /**
-         * Called before a model is saved.
+         * Called before a model is updated.
          */
-        public function onSaving() {
+        public function beforeUpdate($attributes)
+        {
             // ...
-        });
         }
+    }

-Pletfix support the following event handlers:
+The model supports the following hooks:

 #### Before

-- `onSaving`:   Called before a model is saved into the database.
-- `onCreating`: Called before a new model is to be inserted into the database.
+- `beforeInsert($attributes)`: Called before a new model is to be inserted into the database.
-- `onUpdating`: Called before an existing model has been updated into the database.
+- `beforeUpdate($attributes)`: Called before an existing model has been updated into the database.
-- `onDeleting`: Called before a model has been deleted from the database
+- `beforeDelete()`:            Called before a model has been deleted from the database

 #### After

-- `onSaved`:    Called after a model is saved into the database.
-- `onCreated`:  Called after a new model has been inserted into the database.
+- `afterInsert($attributes)`:  Called after a new model has been inserted into the database.
-- `onUpdated`:  Called after an existing model has been saved into the database.
+- `afterUpdate($attributes)`:  Called after an existing model has been saved into the database.
-- `onDeleted`:  Called after a model has been deleted from the database.
+- `afterDelete($id)`:          Called after a model has been deleted from the database.

+If one of the hooks returns false, the database operation will be canceled and rollback.
+Because the hooks are be under a transaction itself, the database operations, which are executed in the hooks, will rollback too.

 <a name="retrieving"></a>
 ## Retrieving Models

-<a name="find"></a>
+<a name="retrieving-single-model"></a>
 ### Retrieving a Single Model

 The `find` method is useful when a model is searched for its ID.
 The method returns a single model instance, or `null`